ehameyie/IMFS-Summer-Kaggle/README.md

 16. Confirm your submissions are present in the "submission" folder in the main repository
 17. Post "completed with project - yourteamname" in the "general" Slack channel

 ## Data and Rules

 ### Data

 #### Phase 1 - similarityCompetition
+Analysts tend to use different descriptions to refer to the same security.
+In this challenge, you are asked to make use of these descriptions to predict whether a pair of descriptions refers to the same security or not.

 ##### Refer to the "dataset" folder.
 The "train.csv" = your training dataset
 * description_x = description on a security x